HomeDing/homeding.github.io/elements/sht20.md

 ## Using the SHT20 Element

-The SHT20 Element is not part of the core set of elements but can be added to the firmware by including the definition of HOMEDING_INCLUDE_SHT20 in the sketch:
+The SHT20 Element is not part of the core set of elements because it is not used very frequently.
+It can be registered and added to the firmware by including the definition of HOMEDING_INCLUDE_SHT20 in the sketch:

 '''CPP